the weekly reading guide (vol. 6)

 Featured this week:

-Sources: This week’s essays are from Litery Hub, London Review of Books, The Atlantic, The Times, Aeon, n+1, Public Books, The Yale Review — a mix of free and paywalled pieces.
+This week’s essays are from Litery Hub, London Review of Books, The Atlantic, The Times, Aeon, n+1, Public Books, The Yale Review.

 Read previous guides: